 Backed by experience and a long heritage

-Some 1,100 H125/AS350 B3e rotorcraft currently are in service worldwide, and are primarily used for high-performance missions in high and hot conditions.
+Some 4,200 rotorcraft in this series currently are in service worldwide (of which close to 1,500 are the H125/AS350 B3e versions), and they primarily are used for high-performance missions in high and hot conditions.

-The H125 has broken world records throughout its career.
-In 2005, the AS350 B3 broke the world record for the highest-altitude landing and takeoff, performed on Mount Everest at 8,848 meters (29,029 feet) – a title still held today.
-In May 2013, the AS350 B3 performed the world's highest long-line rescue operation on Lhotse, the world's fourth-highest mountain, located in the Himalayas, at 7,800 meters (25,590 feet).
+The H125-series helicopters have broken world records throughout their career.
+In 2005, the AS350 B3 set the world record for the highest-altitude landing and takeoff, performed on Mount Everest at 8,848 meters (29,029 feet) – a title still held today.
+In May 2013, the AS350 B3 performed the world's highest long-line rescue operation on Lhotse, the world's fourth highest mountain, located in the Himalayas at 7,800 meters (25,590 feet).

 Making the best even better

-The H125 is equipped with a Safran Helicopter Engines Arriel 2D turboshaft engine with a dual-channel full authority digital engine control (FADEC) unit, plus a third independent and automatic back-up channel and an automatic start-up.
-The engine is fitted with an engine data recorder.
+The H125 is equipped with a Safran Helicopter Engines' Arriel 2D turboshaft engine with a dual-channel full authority digital engine control (FADEC) unit, plus a third independent and automatic backup channel and an automatic engine startup.
+The Arriel 2D is fitted with an engine data recorder.

 A multi-mission workhorse

-With built-in maneuverability, excellent visibility and low vibration levels in the cabin, the H125 has earned its reputation as a true multi-mission workhorse, becoming a common sight at heliports, hospital landing pads, police department operations centers and airports around the world.
+With built-in manoeuvrability, excellent visibility and low vibration levels in the cabin, the H125 has earned its reputation as a true multi-mission workhorse – becoming a common sight at heliports, hospital landing pads, police department operations centres and airports around the world.

-With hundreds of supplemental type certificates (STCs), the H125’s elegant cabin has a flat floor that can be quickly and easily reconfigured for various missions, including aerial work, firefighting, law enforcement, rescue, and passenger transport.
+In addition to hundreds of optional equipment choices and supplemental type certificates (STCs), the H125’s cabin has a flat floor that can be quickly and easily reconfigured for various missions, including aerial work, firefighting, law enforcement, rescue, air ambulance, passenger transport, and many others.

 Safe and intuitive

-The H125 offers pilots enhanced safety and reduced workload thanks to the glass touchscreen cockpit instrument panel with Garmin G500H TXi and Vehicle & Engine Multifunction Display (VEMD), developed for Airbus.
-The VEMD allows pilots to check the main vehicle and engine parameters with just a glance.
+The H125 provides enhanced safety and reduced workload for pilots with its touchscreen glass cockpit instrument panel, which incorporates the Garmin G500H TXi avionics suite and Vehicle & Engine Multifunction Display (VEMD) developed for Airbus.
+The VEMD enables pilots to monitor the main vehicle and engine parameters at a glance.
+The helicopter’s wireless connection automatically transfers flight data at the end of each flight.

-In addition, the baseline H125 is now equipped with a crash-resistant fuel system fully compliant to 27.952 guidelines for swing load operations.
+In addition, the baseline H125 is now equipped with a crash-resistant fuel system fully compliant with Part 27.952 crashworthiness guidelines for swing load operations.

 Supported by Airbus’ global network